ietf-wg-acme/acme/draft-ietf-acme-acme.md

 newKey (required, JWK):
 : The JWK representation of the new key

-The client then encapsulates the key-change object in a JWS, signed with the requested new account key (i.e., the key matching the "newKey" value).
+The client then encapsulates the key-change object in an "inner" JWS, signed with the requested new account key (i.e., the key matching the "newKey" value).
+This JWS then becomes the payload for the "outer" JWS that is the body of the ACME request.

 The outer JWS MUST meet the normal requirements for an ACME JWS (see
 {{request-authentication}}).
-The inner JWS MUST meet the normal requirements, with the following exceptions:
+The inner JWS MUST meet the normal requirements, with the following differences:

+* The inner JWS MUST have a "jwk" header parameter, containing the public key of the new key pair (i.e., the same value as the "newKey" field).
 * The inner JWS MUST have the same "url" header parameter as the outer JWS.
 * The inner JWS is NOT REQUIRED to have a "nonce" header parameter.
 The server MUST ignore any value provided for the "nonce" header parameter.